Best Books for PCOS: 5 Books to Read If You Have Polycystic Ovary Syndrome

 You know as well as we do that PCOS is largely still a mystery – medics are yet to pinpoint possible causes, and there are, as yet, sadly no cures.
 This means that you most likely have a lot on unanswered questions – not only about PCOS symptom management, but also about navigating life with PCOS and what wellbeing looks like when you have PCOS.

-That in mind, we rounded up some of our favourite reads that, whilst not specifically for people with PCOS, may be hugely beneficial for people with PCOS seeking more information on the human body and how to prioritise your own health and wellbeing.
+That in mind, we rounded up some of our favourite reads that, whilst not all are specifically for women with PCOS, may be hugely beneficial for those with PCOS seeking more information on the human body and how to prioritise your own health and wellbeing.

 Spilling the tea on the stuff we should’ve been taught in sex ed is Maisie Hill’s Period Power: Harness Your Hormones and Get Your Cycle Working For You.
 It’s a handbook to periods and hormones that spells out everything from how our menstrual cycles affect our energy levels and emotions, to identifying hormonal imbalances.
 It also helps you learn more about your own cycle, teaching you how to identify patterns and play to your strengths at various points throughout the month.